hari255/hari255/README.md

 I am **Harinath Reddy**, a passionate data professional with over 4 years of experience in Data Science.

-+ My expertise lies in Exploratory data analysis, Machine Learning, and Statistics, with proficiency in Python, SQL, and R.
+- My expertise lies in Exploratory data analysis, Machine Learning, and Statistics, with proficiency in Python, SQL, and R.

-+ My strong background in Analytics, ETL processes, and Machine Learning makes me a valuable asset to any data science team.
+- My strong background in Analytics, ETL processes, and Machine Learning makes me a valuable asset to any data science team.

 ## Introduction

 ### About Me

-- **Name**: Harinath Mandha
 - **Experience**: 4+ years in Data Science
 - **Education**: Master of Science
 - **Skills**: Python, SQL, R, Machine Learning, Statistics, AI, Analytics, ETL